Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 ### HTTP Protocol & Methods

-To send a letter in the real world, you first have to choose from available postal services, which you will probably choose based on price, delivery time, previous experiences, etc. For APIs, you usually won't spend time choosing postal services (transfer protocols) since they are largely standardized, and that one standard protocol used in most APIs is called **HTTP (HyperText Transfer Protocol)**[^5].
+To send a letter in the real world, you first have to choose from available postal services, which you will probably choose based on price, delivery time, previous experiences, etc. For APIs, you usually won't spend time choosing postal services (transfer protocols) since they are largely standardized, and that one standard protocol used in most APIs is called **[HTTP (HyperText Transfer Protocol)](https://www.geeksforgeeks.org/html/what-is-http/)**.

 What you do have to choose is **HTTP methods**, similar to how a postal service usually has multiple delivery methods.
 Two methods that you will frequently encounter when using AI service APIs are `GET` and `POST`. `GET` means the API call wants to retrieve information, for example you can check OpenAI's available AI models by sending a `GET` request to `https://api.openai.com/v1/models`. `POST` is for sending data and expecting a response, which will be the primary method we use to send data to AI services and retrieve their response.

 #### HTTP Request

-Besides providing multiple methods, HTTP as a postal service for APIs also standardize how each envelope is addressed, in the form of several HTTP request components: request line, headers, and body[^6].
+Besides providing multiple methods, HTTP as a postal service for APIs also standardize how each envelope is addressed, in the form of several [HTTP request components](https://proxyelite.info/understanding-http-requests-what-are-they-made-of/): request line, headers, and body.

 The **request line** will be something like this:
 ```